 And that’s a great story for me to share with other people as well.
 “Yeah I know that guy who said he went to Uganda…”, that’s amazing.

-ED: My first advice, don’t be scared at all, get to a destination and be wondering why did I get scared about it at all, because you’re gonna have an absolutely amazing time, you’re gonna love it, and the amount of deaf people I spoke to, they said I don’t know why I put things off so long, et cetera, it’s so easy these days, to go travelling, the second is always make sure you have all the equipment you need that will see you throughout the journey.
+Get to a destination and you’ll be wondering why did I get scared about it at all, because you’re gonna have an absolutely amazing time, you’re gonna love it, and the amount of deaf people I spoke to, they said I don’t know why I put things off so long, et cetera, it’s so easy these days, to go travelling, the second is always make sure you have all the equipment you need that will see you throughout the journey.

 So make sure you stock up on batteries, tubing, electronic chargers, et cetera, there will be a portion in your backpack that will be solely dedicated to your hearing aids and cochlear implant as well, so remember that you can’t stop it with cheap t-shirts or something.